Kunsthalle Bremen: Paintings

 The museum's paintings span the 14th century to the present day and are primarily West European.
-Among the collection's highlights are French and German works from the 19th and 20th century, including important pieces by Paul Cézanne, Édouard Manet, Claude Monet, Henri de Toulouse-Lautrec and Vincent van Gogh.
+Among the collection's highlights are French and German works from the 19th and 20th centuries, including important pieces by Paul Cézanne, Édouard Manet, Claude Monet, Henri de Toulouse-Lautrec and Vincent van Gogh.
 It holds major paintings by Max Beckmann, Lovis Corinth, Max Liebermann, and Paula Modersohn-Becker.
 The museum also houses early modernist works by artists from the nearby art colony of Worpswede.
 Other represented artists include: